arangodb/docs/README.md

 Add the actual content formatted in Markdown syntax below the frontmatter.

 Then add the page to the navigation.
+Each book has a navigation tree represented as a nested data structure in YAML syntax.
+The _NavigationTag_ plugin creates the navigation on the left-hand side from it.
+The YAML file for a book can be found here: `_data/<version>-<book>.yml`.

 Open the respective navigation definition file, e.g. `_data/3.8-aql.yml` if the page should be added to the AQL book of version 3.8.
-Let us assume the file is `aql/operations-create.md` and the page is supposed to show above the FOR language construct in the navigation.
+Let us assume the file is `aql/operations-create.md` and the page is supposed to show above the `FOR` language construct in the navigation.
 Locate where that other page is added and insert a new pair of lines for the new page:

 ```diff
  - text: High level Operations